 The bone just tested is a pelvic bone, from the the left pubis.
-Bari has the left ilium, but not the full pelvis.
+Bari has the left ilium (the upper part of the bone), but not the full pelvis.
 Venice also has fragments of pelvic bones.
-This newly tested bone is believed to very possibly belong to the same skeleton as the Bari and Venice bones.
+This newly tested bone, from the lower part of the bone, is believed to very possibly belong to the same skeleton as the Bari and Venice bones.

 “‘Santa’s bone’ proved to be correct age” by Seran Coughlan, BBC News, December 6, 2017

 “Santa’s ancient bone owned by U.S. priest confirmed to be right age for saint Nicholas life” by Sofia Lotto Persio, Newsweek, December 5, 2017